Ranked in Tier 1 for Crime – The Legal 500 (2021) and Band One silk for Crime (Chambers and Partners, 2019).

-During his career as Silk; Peter has been instructed in lengthy, complex, joint-enterprise murder and manslaughter cases for the Prosecution and Defence.
+During his career in Silk Peter has been instructed in lengthy, complex, joint-enterprise murder, and manslaughter cases initially for the Prosecution and in the last 6/7 years increasingly by the Defence.

 He is very well versed in the analysis and presentation of complex telephone evidence and able to challenge attribution and other evidence relating to the seizure and alleged use of electronic devices.

 In addition to the forgoing, he is instructed regularly by the defence in a range of cases on a privately paid basis.
 He has successfully defended clients from the professions.

 As indicated by the commentaries above he has an excellent manner with clients from all backgrounds.
 He is alive to their needs taking time and care with them to explain the case and his presentation of it on their behalf.